Christianization of Pomerania: Otto of Bamberg (1124/1128)

 Otto of Bamberg returned on 19 April 1128, this time invited by duke Wartislaw I himself, aided by the emperor Holy Roman Emperor Lothar II, to convert the Slavs of Western Pomerania just incorporated into the Pomeranian duchy, and to strengthen the Christian faith of the inhabitants of Stettin and Wollin, who fell back into heathen practices and idolatry.
 Otto this time visited primarily Western Pomeranian burghs, had the temples of Gützkow and Wolgast torn down and on their sites erected the predecessors of today's St Nikolai and St Petri churches, respectively.
-The nobility assembled to a congress in Usedom, where they accepted Christianity on June 10, 1128.
+The nobility assembled in a congress in Usedom, where they accepted Christianity on June 10, 1128.
 Otto then was titled apostolus gentis Pomeranorum, made a saint by pope Clement III in 1189, and was worshipped in Pomerania even after the Protestant Reformation.
 Otto aborted the mission in November 1128 on behalf of the emperor, after he had sought to mediate the conflicts between the Pomeranian and Polish dukes.

 Adalbert of Pomerania, the later Pomeranian bishop, participated in Otto's mission as an interpreter and assistant.

 Pomeranian dioceses

 Diocese of Kammin (Cammin, 1140)

 On Otto of Bamberg's behalf, a diocese was founded with the see in Wollin (Julin, Jumne, Vineta), a major Slavic and Viking town in the Oder estituary.
 On October 14, 1140, Adalbert of Pomerania was made the first Bishop by Pope Innocent II.
 Otto however had died the year before.
 There was a rivalry between Otto's Diocese of Bamberg, the Diocese of Magdeburg and the Diocese of Gniezno for the incorporation of Pomerania.
-Pope Innocence II solved the dispute by repelling their claims and placed the new diocese directly under his Holy See.
+Pope Innocent II solved the dispute by repelling their claims and placing the new diocese directly under his Holy See.
 The see of the diocese was the church of St Adalbert in Wollin.
 The diocese had no clear-cut borders in the beginning, but roughly reached from the Tribsees burgh in the West to the Leba River in the East.
 In the South, it comprised the northern parts of Uckermark and Neumark.
 As such, it was shaped after the territory held by Ratibor I, Duke of Pomerania.

-After ongoing Danish raids, Wollin was destroyed, and the see of the diocese was shifted across the Dievenow to Cammin's (also Kammin, now Kamień Pomorskie) St John's church in 1176.
+After ongoing Danish raids, Wollin was destroyed, and the see of the diocese was shifted across the Dievenow to Cammin's (also Kammin, now Kamień Pomorski) St John's church in 1176.
 This was confirmed by the pope in 1186.
-In the early 13th century, the Cammin diocese along with the Pomeranian dukes gained control over Circipania.
+In the early 13th century, the Cammin diocese, along with the Pomeranian dukes, gained control over Circipania.
 Also, the bishops managed to gain direct control over a territory around Kolberg (now Kolobrzeg) and Köslin (now Koszalin).